-One way to avoid that is by taking advantage of a local SIM card when travelling.
+One way to avoid that is by taking advantage of a local SIM card when traveling.
 You can easily unlock your phone, buy a SIM once you arrive in Cabo, pop it in and you’re good to go!
-It’s one of my top secrets for saving money no matter when I’m travelling to.
+It’s one of my top secrets for saving money no matter when I’m traveling to.

 Pack your adventure shoes

 Whether you love nightlife or want to keep things family-friendly, there’s something for everyone in Cabo.
 Water lovers can lounge on the beautiful beaches, snorkel off the coast or go sailing at sunset.
 Take the kids swimming with dolphins or whale watching, or even teach them to fish — then take your catch to a local restaurant where they’ll use it to cook dinner for the family.

 Renting a car can get you away from the tourist stops and onto secluded beaches, pristine deserts, and picturesque little towns.
 There are adventures to be had by romantic couples, single parents of one, or large families of five.
 Just pack some sunscreen and a good pair of shoes, and you’ll be all set!

 Cabo San Lucas may be known for the late-night parties and yard-long plastic margarita cups, but the abundance of outdoor adventures, wildlife excursions, and sunshine make it a perfect family destination in Mexico as well.
 Do a little prep before you go, and you’ll have smooth sailing all week (or two) long — metaphorically and literally.